open-cluster-management-io/policy-collection/README.md

 ## Community, discussion, contribution, and support

-Check the [CONTRIBUTING Doc](docs/CONTRIBUTING.md) on how to contribute to the repo.
+Check the [Contributing policies](docs/CONTRIBUTING.md) document for guidelines on how to contribute to the repository.

 You can reach the maintainers of this project at: